-China bans ‘effeminate men’ on TV, tells broadcasters to end ‘abnormal aesthetics’
+China bans ‘effeminate men’ on TV

 The game developers have been asked to create nationalistic titles and submit their other titles for review.

 These regulations follow China’s new limits on access to online games, which it imposed on children in August, Reuters has reported.
-The National Press and Publication Administration had said that it needed to curb the growing addiction.
+The National Press and Publication Administration had said that it needed to curb the growing internet addiction.

-The new rules allow children to access games between 8 pm and 9 pm on Fridays, Saturdays and Sundays, apart from the public holidays.
+The new rules allow children to access games only between 8 pm and 9 pm on Fridays, Saturdays and Sundays, apart from the public holidays.